NASCAR makes significant safety upgrades to Next Gen car

 After gathering GPS, impact data, and telemetry from the Larson/Preece accident, NASCAR conducted crash tests at the Transportation Research Center in Ohio.

 The testing revealed a significant change in the way the side of the NextGen cars handled a comparable hit.
-According to Patalak, the Next Gen vehicle will be better able to withstand side and frontal hits in the future.
+According to Patalak, the Next Gen car will be better able to withstand side and frontal hits in the future.

 “The car has to do its job.
 It’s an important role but it’s certainly not largest role,” Patalak said.